A nonequilibrium distribution for stochastic thermodynamics: Macroscopic nonequilibrium thermodynamics

 With these definitions, it follows that at constant temperature, the product $TS$ is itself a thermodynamic state function.
 In contrast to Eq.~(\ref{eq:FirstLaw1}), the heat exchange can now be expressed as the infinitesimal variation of this state function, minus the uncompensated heat of Clausius:

 The quantity $\delta Q'$ should be interpreted as the amount of heat generated internally within the system by irreversible relaxation processes that have not yet had time to be transferred to the thermal reservoir during the time interval $dt$.
 This delay arises from the finite timescales associated with relaxation mechanisms intrinsic to the ongoing irreversible processes.
 It is crucial in our approach to emphasize that the exchanged heat $\delta Q$ and the uncompensated heat $\delta Q'$ are of fundamentally different physical origin.
-This distinction is central to our forthcoming developments, wherein we demonstrate that, at the microscopic level, the uncompensated heat shares a common origin with the work exchanged with external bodies.
+Both correspond to entropy variations: the former represents entropy exchange, whereas the latter corresponds to internal entropy production.
+This distinction is central to our forthcoming developments, wherein we demonstrate that, at the microscopic level, the uncompensated heat has the same origin as the work exchanged with external bodies, and is therefore related to the variation of the system energy (or of the Hamiltonian in the continuous case).
 In the general (non-isothermal) case, the second law expressed in Eq.~(\ref{eq:heat2}) must therefore be reformulated to highlight the role of uncompensated heat:

 By substituting this last expression for the heat exchange into Eq.~(\ref{eq:FirstLaw1}), and employing the definition of the Helmholtz free energy $F$, we obtain: